 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
-Enter the IP address that is assigned to the switch. - A login window opens. - 3.
-Enter the device management password. - The password is the one that you specified the first time that you logged in.
-The password is case-sensitive. - The HOME page displays. - 4.
-From the menu at the top of the page, select SWITCHING. - The Quality of Service (QoS) page displays. - 5.
-From the menu on the left, select MULTICAST. - The MULTICAST page displays. - 6.
-In the VLAN ID Enabled for IGMP Snooping section, enter a VLAN ID in the field.
-If you enabled either a port-based VLAN mode or an 802.1Q VLAN mode, the default VLAN for IGMP snooping is VLAN 1. - 7.
-Click the APPLY button.
+Enter the IP address that is assigned to the switch.

+The password is the one that you specified the first time that you logged in.
+The password is case-sensitive.

+The Quality of Service (QoS) page displays.

+5. From the menu on the left, select MULTICAST.

+- The MULTICAST page displays.

+- 6. In the VLAN ID Enabled for IGMP Snooping section, enter a VLAN ID in the field.
+If you enabled either a port-based VLAN mode or an 802.1Q VLAN mode, the default VLAN for IGMP snooping is VLAN 1.

+- 7. Click the APPLY button.